 The purpose of the Kinesiology Department is to develop the minds and bodies of men and women in preparing them to become servant leaders in teaching, coaching, and other health- and sports-related fields.
-The Department of Kinesiology offers a program leading to a major in kinesiology or a kinesiology major with an exercise science or sports management specialization.
+The Department of Kinesiology offers a program leading to a major in kinesiology or a kinesiology major with an exercise science specialization.
+A major in sport management is also offered.
 A specialization in exercise science is recommended for those students who wish to pursue careers in corporate fitness, health club work, cardiac rehabilitation, physical therapy, and related areas.
-A specialization in sports management is recommended for these students who wish to pursue positions in a myriad of sports-related careers.
-Teacher certification is available with a teaching field in secondary kinesiology or in all-level kinesiology.
+A major in sport management is recommended for those students who wish to pursue positions in a myriad of sports-related careers.

+Teacher certification in EC-12 Physical Education is available to the kinesiology major.
 Certain general studies requirements differ for students seeking teacher certification.
 Therefore, those interested in teacher certification should consult the College of Education.